-Join Turi McKinley for an in-depth discussion in this video Prototyping spaces, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Prototyping spaces, part of Learning Design Thinking: Lead Change in Your Organization.

 - Products and services today often exist beyond a single screen or the edges of a physical product.
 They exist in spaces, in environments, in journeys over time.
 Journey mapping and low fidelity prototyping are great ways to make concepts tangible over time and in hand.
 But when you move beyond the scale of the hand, you need to start prototyping in spaces.
 Experiences that happen in spaces or over time are less tangible than an object you can hold, and people often struggle with the abstraction needed to understand an experience that will happen in these spaces.

 Prototyping experiences that happen over time is often done with a video or performance or other sketch techniques and makes these experiences tangible and allows the team and potential users to understand them on their own terms and articulate that understanding to others.
 For example, Frog worked with a startup rethinking how the old payphone infrastructure could be reimagined to meet the evolving needs of the urban landscape.
 That's super abstract.

 We were asking folks to imagine a world where the payphone had been replaced by something that would be meaningful in a way that the cellphone, which had replaced the payphone, isn't.
 The team needed to think about how this new object and new experience would impact the urban landscape, how it would be used by a wide range of people, and how it would function under many different situations from Hurricane Sandy to the New York marathon as much as in everyday use.